-The immune system is a complex set of cells, molecules, and tissues that allow for biological processes that protect and fight the host organism from invading foreign objects, rogue cells in body, cancer cells, and other potentially harmful particles.
+The Immune System is a complex set of cells, molecules, and tissues that allow for biological processes that protect and fight the host organism from invading foreign objects, rogue cells in the body, cancer cells, and other potentially harmful particles.

 Several foreign objects such as virus, bacteria, parasites, and other objects can damage the body